Fuso (company): Facilities

-Mitsubishi Fuso Canter work trucks are manufactured in Egypt, Tramagal (Portugal), the Philippines, Venezuela, Turkey, and Russia.
-They are marketed in Japan, Europe, Australia, New Zealand, Indonesia, and a number of other Asian countries, as well as in the United States.
+Mitsubishi Fuso Canter work-trucks are manufactured in Indonesia, Egypt, Tramagal (Portugal), the Philippines, Venezuela, Turkey, and Russia.
+They are marketed in Japan, Europe, Australia, New Zealand, and a number of other Asian countries, as well as in the United States.

-They are also manufactured in India at the Daimler India Commercial Vehicles plant in Oragadam, near Chennai.
+Fuso trucks are also manufactured in India at the Daimler India Commercial Vehicles plant in Oragadam, near Chennai.
 Those vehicles are sold in East Africa and Southeast Asia.
 Mitsubishi Fuso's European marketing and sales headquarters is in Stuttgart.